Principal Planner (Project/Program Manager IV)King County Department of Human Resources

 This position is open to all qualified applicants.

 The typical workweek is 40 hours per week, Monday-Friday.
 This position is exempt from the provisions of the Fair Labor Standards Act and is not overtime eligible.
 Must be willing to work extended hours, nights and weekends with minimal notice and carry a mobile phone 24 hours a day, seven days a week.

 An online employment application, resume, and a cover letter (no more than 2 pages) summarizing how you meet the experience, qualifications, knowledge and skills for the job are required.

 Applicants will be screened for clarity, completeness, and competitiveness.
 The most competitive candidates may be invited to participate in one or more interviews.
 Skype options are available for out-of-state candidates.
 Reference checks and record reviews will also be conducted.
-Those applicants who pass the initial screening will be invited to interview.

 For more information regarding this recruitment, please contact: